ritheshan/web-dev-projects/README.md

-This repo contains the main webdev projects i have done from udemy course
+This repo contains the main webdev projects i have done